Elder Law Preserving Legacies, Securing Futures: Your Trusted Estate Planning Partner

 Our Raleigh elder law attorney can help you or your elderly loved one with:

 • Review and update all estate planning documents.
 If you have not reviewed your estate plan in some time, you may be surprised to realize just how much your interests, priorities, and relationships have changed.
-An out of date estate plan can create problems for your loved ones or even act in ways you did not anticipate or intend.
+An out-of-date estate plan can create problems for your loved ones or even act in ways you did not anticipate or intend.

 • Forming and placing assets in trusts.
 If you are seeking to avoid probate or estate taxes, you will need to place the majority of your assets in trusts.
 Many types of trusts can be modified throughout your life, but as you grow older, you should ensure everything is placed in accordance with your final wishes.